0xSpaceShard/starknet-devnet/page/docs/guide/fork.md

 All calls will first try Devnet's state and then fall back to the forking block.

-If you are forking another Devnet instance, keep in mind that it doesn't support polling specific blocks, but will always fall back to the currently latest block.
+If you are forking another Devnet instance, retrieving Cairo 1 classes might not work as expected if the class is only declared on the origin Devnet.
+Redeclaring it in the fork should fail (as expected).

 ## Chain ID